rockapot/crash/Story/Hour 04.md

 “Oh god.”
 “We thought we could escape, but we couldn’t.”
 “Oh god.”
+He caught himself backing away from her.
 He lit a cigarette.
 “We have to tell someone.”
 He took a drag and passed it to her.
 She accepted it but it went out before she brought it to her lips.
 She shook her head.
 “Such is fate,” she replied.
 “Are you sure what you saw?”
 “Yes.”
-“How do you know?”
+“How?”
 “I’ll never forget.
 I saw its eyes and the demon behind them.
 There’s no escape.
 We can only live well and bide our time.
 But in the end it’ll catch us.”
 “Don’t do it.”
 She turned to him cigarette dead in her mouth.
 “Don’t do it,” he repeated.
 “You promised.”
-She looked at the precipice before her, then looked at him.
+She looked to the precipice before her, then looked at him.
 She considered the possibilities in the space of several blinks, then tossed the cigarette into the void.
 Together they retreated down the service rungs.